Genoese colonies: Possessions

 The decline of the Genoese colonies in Crimea coincided with the Ottoman expansion in the late 15th century.
 Aside from the Crimean cities, Genoa also lost its lands in the Taman Peninsula, which had belonged to the noble Ghisolfi family.
 Other losses included the commercial bases of Licostomo in Moldavia and Moncastro near Odesa.
 The fall of the eastern colonies caused a deep economical crisis which eventually turned into an unstoppable decline for the Republic of Genoa as a major European power.
-It thus moved its interests in the western Mediterranean, establishing flourishing communities in Cadiz, Lisbon and Seville.
+It thus moved its interests in the western Mediterranean, establishing flourishing communities in Cádiz, Lisbon and Seville.
 Genoa, in particular, became an efficient banking base of Habsburg Spain, supplying loans and organizing slave trade as holders of an Asiento.
 Genoese traders were active in Old Panama, one of the main ports on the Pacific, at least until 1671.
 The Spanish governor of Panama, Sebastián Hurtado de Corcuera, even recruited Peruvians, Panamanians, and Genoese in Panama to found Zamboanga City after its conquest from the Muslim Sultanates of Sulu and Maguindanao in the Philippines.

 The last Genoese colonies disappeared in the 18th century: Tabarka was occupied by the Ottoman Empire (1742), and Corsica was annexed by France after the Treaty of Versailles in 1768.
 The Republic itself ended in 1797, when it was conquered by the French First Republic under Napoleon and replaced with the Ligurian Republic.
+The Republic of Genoa was restored after the War of the Sixth Coalition, on the 26 of April 1814, but was abolished and ceded to Kingdom of Sardinia on the 7 of January 1815.